Kumara haemanthifolia (Marloth & A.Berger) Boatwr. & J.C.Manning

 Aloe haemanthifolia (basionym)

 Kumara haemanthifolia, formerly known as Aloe haemanthifolia, is a rare, succulent plant with grayish-green, tongue-shaped leaves with bright red margins.
-They grow in a fan shape, similar to Kumara plicatilis.
-In fact, this succulent looks very much like a diminutive, stemless form of the tree-like K. plicatilis.
+The leaves grow in a fan shape, similar to Kumara plicatilis.
+This succulent looks very much like a diminutive, stemless form of the tree-like K. plicatilis.
 The flowers are bright scarlet and appear at the end of winter.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).